 - Period products – visit City to Sea to find out about plastic-free periods

-- Support the circular economy - each time you need to buy something check if you can find it second-hand in charity shops or online
+Support the circular economy.
+Each time you need to buy something, check if you can find it second-hand in charity shops or online.
+For example, you can trade in your old phone or buy refurbished preloved handsets at Compare and Recycle.

 Pop-up repair café events bring together volunteers who like fixing things with people who have things that need repairing.
 Visit Circular Cambridge to find out more about how repair cafés work and where they take place.